PlaidCloud/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 Typically, both `/var/lib/kubelet` and `/var/log` are on the system root filesystem, and the kubelet is designed with that layout in mind.

-Your node can have as many other filesystems, not used for Kubernetes, as you like.
+Your node can have as many other filesystems, not used for PlaidCloud, as you like.
 {{% /tab %}}
 {{% tab name="Two filesystems" %}}
 You have a filesystem on the node that you're using for ephemeral data that comes from running Pods: logs, and `emptyDir` volumes.
-You can use this filesystem for other data (for example: system logs not related to Kubernetes); it can even be the root filesystem.
+You can use this filesystem for other data (for example: system logs not related to PlaidCloud); it can even be the root filesystem.

 The kubelet also writes